Some of our services have changed. Please see our services page for more details

 • plan how to deal with accidents and emergencies, for example spills or an employee becoming unconscious

-• follow the recommended schedules for checking, maintaining and testing and keep records of checks and maintenance.
+• follow the recommended schedules for checking, maintaining and testing and keep records of checks and maintenance

-In some situations you will have a legal duty to undertake Occupational Hygiene monitoring.
-For example, air sampling or personal dosimetry or sampling the individual breathing zone (personal dosimetry).
 This is to make sure that control measures you put in place are effective, or carry out health surveillance on workers where exposures may not be fully controlled.

 Respiratory sensitisation